iaderdor/dotfiles/README.md

 Hi!
 Those are the very dotfiles I use.

-I'm actually using storing here my dotfiles for the following programs:
+I'm actually storing here dotfiles for the following programs:

- - atom
  - neovim
  - tmux
  - i3 and i3 status bar
  - git
+ - yaourt
+ - zsh

-Moreover, there's a script which install all the fonts I want to use from github repos.
+Moreover, there's a script which install all the fonts I want to use from github repos (but I think I'll change it).

 ## Use

 My dotfiles are meant to be managed with stow.
 Use the next commands to install the dotfiles:

 ```
-stow -v -t ~ zsh tmux git yaourt
+stow -v -t ~ zsh git yaourt
 stow -v -t ~/.config config
 ```